microbialinformatics/assignment03/README.md

       plot(seq(0, 20, 0.05), dchisq(seq(0, 20, 0.05), df = df), type = "l", xlab = "ChiSquared Statistic", ylab = "Probability with 1 degree of freedom")
       arrows(x0 = chisq, x1 = chisq, y0 = 0.4, y1 = 0.05, lwd = 2, col = "red")
 ```
-**Answer:** My  χ² distribution looks quite similar to the R-generated distribution.
+My  χ² distribution looks quite similar to the R-generated distribution.
 Both exponentially decrease as the x-axis value increases.
 My distribution begins to level out when X = 2, whereas the R-generated distribution begins to level out when X = 4.
 However, whereas my distribution is discrete, the R-generated distribution is continuous.

       * Based on your distribution calculate p-values